Mohamed-Kacem-Dev/guess-the-country-multiplayer/readme.md

 # Guess The Country Multiplayer

-Guess The Country is a web-based game where players try to guess the names of countries based on hitns provided.
+Guess The Country is a web-based game where players try to guess the names of countries based on hints provided.
 The game utilizes socket.io for real-time communication between players.

 # Deployment